astronomer/docs/software/runtime-image-architecture.md

 When you install the Astro Runtime image, the supported Apache Airflow open-source software (OSS) provider packages are included.
 The following are the provider packages Astro Runtime supports:

 - Amazon (apache-airflow-providers-amazon)
-- Elasticsearch
+- Elasticsearch (apache-airflow-providers-elasticsearch)
-- Celery
+- Celery (apache-airflow-providers-celery)
-- Google
+- Google (apache-airflow-providers-google)
-- Password
+- Password (apache-airflow-password)
-- Cloud Native Computing Foundation (CNCF) Kubernetes
+- Cloud Native Computing Foundation (CNCF) Kubernetes (apache-airflow[cncf.kubernetes)
-- PostgreSQL (Postgres)
+- PostgreSQL (Postgres) (apache-airflow-providers-postgres)
-- Redis
+- Redis (apache-airflow-providers-redis)
-- StatsD
+- StatsD (apache-airflow-statsd)
-- Virtualenv
+- Virtualenv (apache-airflow-virtualenv)
-- OpenLineage with Airflow
+- OpenLineage with Airflow (openlineage-airflow)
 - Astronomer Providers (astronomer-providers)

 To determine the supported provider package version for a specific Astronomer Software release, see the release notes.
 Run the following command to determine the provider package versions that are supported by your current Astro Runtime image: